I first heard of Lemonade on a podcast hosted by two insurance industry veterans.

 But the pendulum swung from all assets being actively managed to a large chunk going the passive route.
 From 2014-2017, investors sank $823 billion into Vanguard funds.
 While the rest of the 4,000 funds that comprise the mutual fund industry took in a net $97 billion.

 Thanks to Vanguard, Fidelity and other investment companies eventually capitulated.
 And started offering their own passive funds, often selling them at a loss.
-In order to get customers in the door so they can pitch them higher-margin products.
+To get customers in the door so they can pitch them higher-margin products.

 With insurance, the State Farms and Allstates aren't going away.
 But Lemonade is betting the pendulum swings from companies dominated by agents and paperwork to companies offering an end-to-end digital experience.